Court recommends Silas House's Southernmost

 Madeline recommends Nicola Griffith's So Lucky

 A quick, compelling read; you’ll finish it in a day or two.
-The main character,
+After

-Mara, and her wife separate, and shortly after Mara is diagnosed with Multiple Sclerosis.
+Mara and her wife separate, Mara is diagnosed with Multiple Sclerosis.
 Though this is fiction, it's an important read, as it lets the reader glimpse into the life and mind of someone who feels invisible and helpless, and should really be required reading.
 If you've ever felt uncomfortable when face to face with another person’s physical disability, this book is for you.